kstenerud/concise-encoding/ce-structure.md

 ### Struct

 A struct produces a [map](#map) from a template.
-Structs are composed of two parts: a [struct template](#struct-template) which defines what keys will be present, and [struct instances](#struct-instance) that combine the template's keys with a set of values to produce [maps](#map).
+Structs are composed of two parts: a [struct template](#struct-template) which defines what keys will be present, and [struct instances](#struct-instance) that combine the template's keys with a series of values to produce [maps](#map).

     Struct Template: <key1 key2 key3 ...>
     Struct Instance: (val1 val2 val3 ...)
     ----------------------------------------------------
     Produces Map:    {key1=val1 key2=val2 key3=val3 ...}

 Structs offer a more efficient way to encode payloads containing repeating instances of the same data structures by removing the need to write their map keys over and over.
-For tabular data this can reduce the payload size by 30-50%.
+For tabular data this can reduce the payload size by 30-50% or more.

 #### Struct Template